 Maarten van der Graaff

-(Dirksland, NL, 1987) debuted in 2013 with Vluchtautogedichten (Getaway Poems), awarded the 2014 C. Buddingh prize.
-The jury praised the "boasting, swagger, and bravado" of the new poet.
-The daily NRC Handelsblad newspaper wrote that the volume promises an intriguing oeuvre to come.
-Van der Graaff escapes everyday reality in his very own getaway car poetry looking for new dimensions.
-His second poem collection Dood werk (Dead Work) was published in 2015.
-Van der Graaff published poetry and prose in various magazines; he performs in public regularly and is editor and co-founder of the online literary magazine Samplekanon.
-His first novel Wormen en engelen (Worms and Angels, 2017) is a contemporary quest for the meaning of religion.(2017)
+(Dirksland, NL, 1987) debuted in 2013 with Vluchtautogedichten (Getaway Car Poems), which was awarded the 2014 C. Buddingh Prize.
+The jury praised the new poet's "boasting, swagger, and bravado".
+NRC Handelsblad newspaper wrote that the volume promises an intriguing oeuvre to come.
+Van der Graaff escapes everyday reality in his very own getaway car namely poetry looking for new dimensions.
+His second volume Dood werk (Dead Work) appeared in 2015.
+He publishes poetry and prose in various magazines, performs regularly, and is editor and co-founder of the online literary magazine Samplekanon.
+His first novel Wormen en engelen (Worms and Angels, 2017) is a contemporary quest for the meaning of faith.(WN 2019)

 Archive available for: Maarten van der Graaff

 Pfeijffers' masterful use of language and inventive style - both daring and humorous - invite an interesting discussion about his poetic oevre.
 Of course he will also present his own work.

 In 1998 he won the C. Buddingh Prize for his poetry collection Van de vierkante man (Of the Square Man).
 His collection Idyllen (Idylls) won the 2015 Jan Campert Prize and the Awater Poetry Prize.